mcytowski/Laplace-GPU-Offload/Profiling.md

 }
 ```

-Those two are the candidates for directive-based GPU optimisation.
+Those two loop nests are the candidates for directive-based GPU optimisation.